J. Cafesin’s

 It’s hard to hear him through my iBuds above the din of students and clatter of dishes.
 “Come out to the balcony,” I think he said.

 “kk.
-B right there,” I text, to avoid yelling.
+B rt,” I text to avoid yelling.

-It’s quieter outside as I step onto the narrow balcony overlooking palm trees surrounding the courtyard below.
+It’s quieter, and hotter outside as I step onto the balcony overlooking tops of palm trees surrounding the courtyard below.
+Must be 90° out here.
 I see Vijay at a round table at the far end.
 He’s with a gaunt Asian kid wearing all black.
 Shoulder-length dark hair falls over his forehead like an anime bad boy.

 Vijay stands and waves me over.
 “Ian.
 Maki,” he says.
 “Maki.
 Ian.”

 It seems to take great effort for Maki to look up at me.
 The supple plastic of Apple’s new iSite’s wraps his eyes, his forehead and cheeks glow blue behind the tinted lens.
-“How ya doin, man,” he says coolly, then he takes a long draw off his Zambam—the energy drink with the sonic blue ribbon that’s like ten bucks a can—then returns his attention to his moblet.
+“How ya doin, man,” he says coolly, then he takes a long draw off his Zambam—the trending energy drink that’s like ten bucks a can—then returns his attention to his moblet.

 “Pizza’s coming,” Vijay says, then sits, and gestures for me to.
-I do, feeling incredibly awkward sitting there as he slowly gulps his Zambam.
+I do, feeling incredibly awkward sitting there as he slowly gulps his Zambam, droplets of condensation running down the silver can.
 “Wasn’t sure what you drink.
 You can grab something inside.”

 Vijay shrugs.
 “So, glad you made it.”